karthikbalaji-optisol/real-estate-agent/readme.md

 To add an email account for monitoring:
 1. Open the **Frontend App** at `http://localhost:8080`.
 2. Navigate to the Email Manager page.
-3. Add your email accounts dynamically (for example, using "Connect with Microsoft" for Outlook OAuth2). credentials and tokens are securely stored in the PostgreSQL database and immediately picked up by the backend workers.
+3. Add your email accounts dynamically (for example, using Gmail App Passwords).
+Credentials are securely stored in the PostgreSQL database and immediately picked up by the backend workers.

 ### Network Ports Layout
 When running via `docker-compose`, the following ports are mapped to your host: